-Here’s a light and lilting rice old New Orleans side dish, abounding with a symphony of citrus notes — orange juice, orange zest, and tiny orange sections.
+Here’s a light and lilting rice side dish, inspired by an old New Orleans Creole recipe.
+It abounds with a symphony of citrus notes — orange juice, orange zest, and tiny orange sections.
+Adapted from Great American Vegetarian by Nava Atlas.
+Photos by Hannah Kaminsky.

 - 2 tablespoons olive oil or fragrant nut oil